SalesforceLabs/pop/docs/index.md

 ### Configuration

 1. To make adding contacts to a program easier, a list view and record action is available for Contacts.
 You will need to add these actions to list view or a contact's record page.
+Set the visibility of the button to only show if the current user has the **Can_Add_to_Outreach_Program** custom permission.

 ### Assign Permissions

 1. Assign **POP Program Admin** to a user to be the administrator for all programs.
 2. Assign **POP Program Owner** to any users that will be managing specific programs.
 3. Assign **POP Program Agent** and **POP Program Translator** to any users that will be executing the progam.
+4. Assign **POP Program Submitter** to any users that will be submitting contacts to outreach programs.
-4. Assign **POP App** to agents and translators if they are internal users and will need access to the app.
+5. Assign **POP App** to agents and translators if they are internal users and will need access to the app.

 ## Manage Programs